Heat kernel asymptotics for Kodaira Laplacians of high power of line bundle over complex manifolds: Morse inequalities on coverings

-For the same vain, by applying heat kernel asymptotics for Kohn Laplacian \cite[Theorem 1.1]{HZ23} to CR covering manifolds, we obtain a new Morse inequality on CR covering manifolds as a generalization of Morse inequalities for compact CR manifolds \cite{HM12}. \begin{thm} Let $\til X$ be an orientable CR manifold of dimension $2n+1$, $n\geq 1$, on which a discrete group $\Gamma$ acts smoothly, freely, and properly such that the quotient $X=\til X/\Gamma$ is a compact CR manifold.
-Let $\til \omega$ be a $\Gamma$-invariant Hermitian metric on $\til X$.
-Let $(\widetilde L,h^{\widetilde L})$ be a $\Gamma$-invariant CR Hermitian line bundles on $\widetilde X$.
+In the same vein as our proof of Theorem \ref{thm_cplxcover}, by applying heat kernel asymptotics for Kohn Laplacian \cite[Theorem 1.1]{HZ23} to CR covering manifolds, we obtain new Morse inequalities as a generalization of Morse inequalities for compact CR manifolds \cite{HM12} (See also \cite{HS20} for the $S^1$-action case). \begin{thm} Let $\til X$ be an orientable CR manifold of dimension $2n+1$, $n\geq 1$, on which a discrete group $\Gamma$ acts smoothly, freely, and properly such that the quotient $X=\til X/\Gamma$ is a compact CR manifold.
+Let $\til \omega$ be a $\Gamma$-equivariant Hermitian metric on $\til X$.
+Let $(\widetilde L,h^{\widetilde L})$ be a $\Gamma$-equivariant CR Hermitian line bundle on $\widetilde X$.
 Let $0\leq q\leq n$ and suppose that condition $Y(j)$ holds at each point of $\til X$ for all $0\leq j\leq q$.
 Then, as $k\rightarrow \infty$, the strong CR Morse inequalities hold for the von Neumann dimension of the reduced $L^2$-Kohn-Rossi cohomology,

 with equality for $q=n$.
 In particular, for $q=1$, we have

 where $\R_x(j)=\{t\in\R:\dot{\mathcal R^\phi_x}-2t\dot{\mathcal L_x}~\mbox{is~non-degenerated and has}~j~\mbox{negative eigenvalues}\}$ and $\R_x(\leq q)=\cup_{0\leq j\leq q}\R_x(j)$. \end{thm}